cicsdev/cics-java-liberty-springboot-jdbc/README.md

 gradlew.bat clean bootWar
 ```

-This creates a WAR file inside the `build/libs` directory.
+This creates a WAR file in the `build/libs` directory.

 #### Maven Wrapper (command line)